 Our mission is to empower individuals with cognitive, developmental and physical disabilities to benefit from utilizing the TAP-it®, a universally designed technology, to achieve successful and meaningful lives.
 The TAP-it® enables individuals to enhance independent living skills and develop skills to succeed in careers of their choice.

 We guide the exploration to reveal the strengths of individuals with disabilities, via a unique ADA-compliant, assistive technology: TAP-it® – Touch Accessible Platform – Intended Touch Technology (Visit http://www.teachsmart.org for details).

 We invite you to see the delight and joy our clients express when using a TAP-it® for the first time.
 They can easily access digital resources that were previously difficult or impossible for them to use, learn from, and create with.

 Our training and support are individualized for each client.
 We ensure that a person with disabilities gains unencumbered access to the digital resources they need without the use of a mouse/keyboard.
-The TAP-it® becomes an easy-to-use interface to their computer.
-They can utilize its applications for vocational rehabilitation or relearning daily life skills or benefit from unencumbered access to the digital world available to everyone.
+The TAP-it® becomes an easy-to-use interface with their computer.
+They can utilize its applications for vocational rehabilitation, relearning daily life skills or benefit from unencumbered access to the digital world available to everyone.

 The TAP-it® is an adaptive workplace device, meeting the requirements of Affirmative Action Rules, to support the hiring and employment of persons with disabilities.